mostafa1reda/Data-Modeling-with-PostgreSQL/README.md

 # Sparkify Postgres ETL

-This is the first project submission for the Data Engineering Nanodegree.
+This is the first project submission for the Udacity Data Engineering Nanodegree.

 This project consists of putting into practice the following concepts:
 - Data modeling with Postgres